 Leaving water sitting in a humidifier can lead to mold developing, so most manufacturers recommend emptying and wiping it down daily.

 You also want to make sure that you aren’t running your humidifiers for too long and making the air TOO humid, which again can lead to increased mold growth.
 Typical recommendations for home humidity are usually 30-50%.
 Leaving them on for too long can also use a lot of energy in your home and increase your bills.
-You might want to opt for energy efficient dehumidifiers compared to bog standard ones, especially if you’re going to use more than one at a time.
 If there’s condensation on the inside of windows, that’s definitely a sign of too much humidity.
-A hygrometer is easy and relatively inexpensive to purchase, which can give you readings of the humidity level in your home.

 My favourite humidifier that I have been using since last winter is the Rumidifier.
 It sits on top of a heat vent, so it doesn’t take any extra electricity to run – it humidifies the air as the warm air is being forced from the furnace.
 This is a great feature, but what I love most about it is how easy it is to clean.
 It is WAY easier to clean than any traditional humidifiers I’ve used in the past because all the pieces actually come apart.
 And the filter is easily taken out to be cleaned or replaced – it has no complicated mechanics at all.
 I reviewed it here, and it’s available at a variety of retailers.
 It also costs less than many traditional humidifiers, so it was a no-brainer for me!